Do You Know Your Heart?

 MATTHEW 7:28_the people were astonished at His doctrine.

-I wonder if the listeners who were truth-seekers, were sorry to have this sermon come to an end?
+I wonder if the listeners who were truth-seekers were sorry to have this sermon come to an end?
 Are you?
 There is much more in the Bible than the Sermon on the Mount—but it is certainly a foundational rock.
 You can continue to seek the truth, and find it, as long as you are asking, seeking, and knocking in the right places and with the right people.

 Jesus has taught dynamic principles of life.
 He has taught them systemically and precisely, with gentleness and compassion, with firmness, in a no-nonsense manner, with wisdom, understanding, knowledge, humility, and a pure heart.

-II Corinthians 8:9 (KJV), “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your [that’s you and me] sakes he became poor, that ye through his poverty might be rich.”
+2 Corinthians 8:9 (KJV), “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your [that’s you and me] sakes he became poor, that ye through his poverty might be rich.”

 This is what makes Jesus’ teachings astonishing.
 Not only did He endure the humility of leaving the throne of God to walk the earth with mere mortals—He died for them!
 None were worthy of His sacrifice.